 - Are you recycling, composting, or conserving energy in your school?

 - Are you concerned about indoor air quality, improving nutrition, and the overall health of students and staff?

 - Are you developing and utilizing outdoor classrooms in your school?

 If the answer is, “YES”, then you should apply for the 2021 Green Ribbon Schools award.
 ED-GRS recognizes schools taking a comprehensive approach to greening their school, incorporating environmental learning with improving environmental and health impacts.

 Public and private schools may apply!

-In the Highlights from the 2018 Report you can find examples of innovative practices in every Pillar from the 2018 cohort of honorees.
+In the Highlights from the 2019 Honorees Report, you can find examples of innovative practices in every Pillar from the 2019 cohort of honorees.
 Feel free to connect with other honorees.
-You can also find summaries of 2012-2018 honorees on the same page and view them on a map here.
+You can also find summaries of 2012-2019 honorees on the same page and view them on a map.

 You can find additional resources and webinars on Green Strides to support your efforts and those of the other schools with which you work.
 We particularly encourage you to consult the Green Strides Webinar Series, with offerings weekly.
-Be sure to stay up to date with all the latest in green schools news, resources and opportunities with our newsletter, signing up here.
+Be sure to stay up to date by signing up for the latest in green schools news, resources and opportunities with the USDE’s Green Ribbon Schools newsletter.

 Public Information and Education Mini-Grant Awards (PIE Grants) are a potential funding source for initiatives fitting the Nebraska Environmental Trust Board Funding Categories in habitat, surface and ground water, waste management, air quality, and soil management.